aefarrell/aefarrell.github.io/_posts/2022-09-23-adiabatic-compressible-flow.md

 This has the added convenience of telling you when you have crossed into choked flow, it happens when *q*&gt;*q<sub>cr</sub>*.

 One downside is that this method does not directly produce the exit conditions, so the Reynolds number is typically taken at the entrance conditions only.
-Since the Reynolds number is only a function of Temperature through the viscosity, this works out fine over ranges where the viscosity is approximately constant[<sup id="fnref-13">13</sup>](#fn-13).

-{% capture footnote-13 %}
-<a name="fn-13"><strong>13</strong></a>: The temperature can be worked out by using the method given in the section for Fanno flow, calculating the invariant at entrance conditions (once *G* is known) and then solving for the exit density. [↩](#fnref-13)
+Since the Reynolds number is only a function of Temperature through the viscosity, this works out fine over ranges where the viscosity is approximately constant.<a href="#fn-13" class="sidenote-number"></a><span class="sidenote" id="fn-13">The temperature can be worked out by using the method given in the section for Fanno flow, calculating the invariant at entrance conditions (once *G* is known) and then solving for the exit density.</span>
-{% endcapture %}

 ```julia